vuejs/eslint-plugin-vue/docs/rules/no-restricted-html-elements.md

 ## :wrench: Options

-This rule takes a list of strings, where each string is an html element name to be restricted:
+This rule takes a list of strings, where each string is an HTML element name to be restricted:

 ```json
 {